magemojo/mojo_stratus_deploy_example/README.md

 /usr/share/stratus/cli cache.varnish.clear;
 ```

 > This line purges Redis Page and Full Page cache (if Varnish not used).
+The Redis Session instance is not flushed.
 ```bash
 redis-cli -h redis flushall && redis-cli -h redis-config-cache -p 6381 flushall;
 ```